We know it’s cliché to assume everyone will add “improved fitness” to his or her list of New Year’s resolutions, but why wouldn't you?

 “When choosing a fitness program, it is important to find something that is right for you, your training goals and your lifestyle,” says Olga Hays, an American Council on Exercise-certified wellness promotion specialist at Sharp HealthCare.
 “Don’t just follow an exercise or nutrition trend because it’s hot right now — not all trends are going to work for you.”

-Hays recommends adding one or more of the following activities — all predicted by ACSM to be the top fitness trends in 2016 — to your list of resolutions.
+Hays recommends adding one or more of the following activities — all predicted by ACSM to be the top fitness trends — to your list of resolutions.
 Many of these activities are available through Sharp HealthCare classes and events.

 - Wearable technology — More and more athletes, from beginners to Olympians, are using wearable fitness trackers to monitor everything from steps taken throughout the day, to their heart rate and sleep patterns.
 The devices can provide instant feedback and motivate you to reach your fitness goals.

 - Body weight training — Return to the basics with exercises that use your body’s own weight to provide resistance.
 From sit-ups to push-ups and pull-ups, these exercises can be done without a lot of equipment, membership at a gym or a professional trainer.

 - High-intensity interval training (HIIT) — HIIT involves short bursts of intense exercises followed by a short period of recovery to allow you to fully work out in less than 30 minutes, with little or no gym equipment.